Do fish sleep? Simply put, yes fish sleep. But, it’s not the same as how you and I sleep. And not all fish sleep in the same way.

 It’s fascinating, so let’s get into it.

 Well, yes…kind of?
-But, it’s really different from how we sleep.
+But, a sleeping fish is really different from how you and I sleep.

 Almost all species of fish go into some sort of “rest mode.”